Abbas4Hadoop/TestChallengeFramework/README.md

 1. JDK 1.8+ (make sure Java class path is set)
 2. Maven
 3. Eclipse
-4. Eclipse Plugins for
+4. Eclipse Plugins for Maven and Cucumber
-o	Maven
-o	Cucumber
-5. Browser driver (compatible browser driver) Framework set up
+5. Browser driver (compatible browser driver)

+**Framework set up**
-Fork / Clone repository from here or download zip and set it up in your local workspace.
-Develop automation scripts using BDD approach - Cucumber-Java Tests are written in the Cucumber framework using the Gherkin Syntax.
+Fork / Clone repository from https://github.com/Abbas4Hadoop/TestChallengeFramework or download zip Tests are written in the Cucumber framework using the Gherkin Syntax.
 More about Gherkin & Cucumber can be found at https://cucumber.io/docs/reference

 Feature path: .\\src\\main\\java\\feature

 Step Definitions: .\\src\\main\\java\\stepsDefinitions

 Feature: Test Search on Home Page

  @testCase_01